-Mercer Gary joined The Hastings Center as a postdoctoral fellow in 2022.
+Mercer Gary is a Hastings Center presidential scholar and an assistant professor in the Department of English and Philosophy at Drexel University.
+She was a postdoctoral fellow at The Hastings Center from 2022 to 2023.
 She is a feminist philosopher and bioethicist working at the intersection of care and technology.
 Her research analyzes the ethical meanings of care in a context where care work is both devalued and delegated to technology.
 Drawing on feminist approaches that ground responsibility in relationships, Mercer examines the moral and political significances of human relationships to technology.
 Her work at The Hastings Center will build on previous research focused on care for and among aging and disabled people.

 She is currently at work on a book that examines four technologies in the care sector and their implications for feminist ethics: social robots in aged care, telemedicine for primary and specialist care, on-demand prescription services, and direct-to-consumer genetic testing.
 She argues that the forms of interaction with these technologies both help expand existing notions of care and clarify their limits.
 This work in progress, The Limits of Care: Making Feminist Sense of Technology Relations, also develops accounts of care theory and relational theory, which she argues should be understood as complementary but distinct.
 An article in progress further examines critical distinctions between different “relational” approaches to bioethics.
 Along with Hastings Center senior advisor Joel Michael Reynolds, she is co-editing a scholarly volume in response to the ongoing pandemic, entitled Disability Justice in Emergency Conditions.